Hetty Green: Death and legacy

 On July 3, 1916, Green died at age 81 at her son's New York City home.
 According to her longstanding "World's Greatest Miser" entry in the Guinness Book of World Records, she died of apoplexy after arguing with a maid over the virtues of skimmed milk.
 The New York Times reported she suffered a series of strokes leading up to her death.

 Upon her death, Green was known as the "Wizard of Finance" and the "Richest Woman in America."
 Estimates of her net worth ranged from $100 million to $200 million (equivalent to $2.7 billion to $5.4 billion in 2024), making her arguably the richest woman in the world at the time.

 Two days after her death, The New York Times paid tribute to Green:

 It was that Mrs. Green was a woman that made her career the subject of endless curiosity, comment, and astonishment...Her habits were the legacy of New England ancestors who had the best of reasons for knowing "the value of money," for never wasting it, and for risking it only when their shrewd minds saw an approach to certainty of profit.
 Though something of hardness was ascribed to her, that she harmed any is not recorded, and victims of ruthlessness are usually audible...That there are few like her is not a cause of regret; that there are many less commendable, is one.

 Green was buried at the Immanuel Cemetery at the Immanuel Episcopal Church in Bellows Falls, Vermont, next to her husband.
 She had converted late in life to his Episcopalian faith so that she could be interred with him.
 Their two children split her estate, which included a ten-year trust for Sylvia administered by Ned.
 Sylvia died in 1951, leaving an estimated $200 million and donating all but $1,388,000 to 64 colleges, churches, hospitals, and other charities.
 Both children were buried near their parents in Bellows Falls.

-Green's former mansion in Englewood, New Jersey was purchased by the Actors Fund in 1928 and currently houses the Lillian Booth Actors Home.
-It was demolished in 1959.
+Green's former mansion in Englewood, New Jersey was purchased by the Actors Fund in 1928.
+The mansion was razed in 1959, and a modern facility was erected in 1961, which currently houses the Lillian Booth Actors Home.